Ali Gaye

-Ali Gaye (born November 29, 1998) is a Gambian professional American football linebacker for the Tennessee Titans of the National Football League (NFL).
+Ali Gaye (born November 29, 1998) is a Gambian professional American football defensive end for the Houston Texans of the National Football League (NFL).
 He played college football for the LSU Tigers.

 Early life

 Gaye was born in The Gambia and immigrated to the United States with his family when he was 12, settling in Everett, Washington.
 Although he was initially a soccer player in his youth, Gaye later began playing American football in eighth grade at the age of 14.
 He attended Edmonds Woodway High School and was named All-Wesco 3A/2A in each of his final three seasons.
 Gaye was rated a three-star recruit and initially signed a letter of intent to play college football at the University of Washington and grayshirt his freshman season over offers from USC, Arizona, California and Mississippi.
 He ultimately was not accepted by the university due to failing to meet the school's SAT requirement.